Here’s what you will learn in this guide:

 Unlike wood, fiberglass resists weather and lasts longer.
 With our expert door-sealing and installation, you can save up to five times more energy.

-In fact, a fiberglass entry door outperforms wood entry doors by virtually any measure.
+In fact, fiberglass outperforms wood entry doors by virtually any measure.

 If you are a numbers person and focused on ROI.
 You’ll realize that fiberglass entry doors provide a better cost-to-benefit ratio.
 It ensures the highest returns on your entry door investment.

 Here are the key points to keep in mind when comparing fiberglass doors to wood.